martyngigg/gha-self-runner/README.md

 It deploys the action runner on the new host and installs Docker for running the workflows in a container.

+*Note: This is currently configured to attach the runner to a single repository.*
+*Changes will be required to supported an organization level runner.*

 ## Set Up

 You will need an installation of Python 3.9+ available on the `PATH`.